vchiguru/MLM/WDAP/README.md

 ## MLD

 * Called as ML Driver
+* Vivek added this line for test purpose

 ## MLF

 * Called as ML FW

 ## MLH

 * Called as ML HW